Health tips for heart mind and body

 - Keep your skin supple and healthy by eating litchis.

-- They are loaded with antioxidants and battle the damage caused any free radicals.
+- They are loaded with antioxidants and battle the damage caused by any free radicals.

 - Litchi is a rich source of phosphorus and magnesium, which aids in strengthening brittle bones.